dromorobo/MSX-wifi/README.md

 - On MSX compile ESP.PAS to ESP.COM using Turbo Pascal 3.0 (messages off)
 - Download Fossil driver for MSX

+- Initially the ESP creates its own Wifi AP.
+You can connect to this AP using a browser.
+Changing the wifi setting can be done via a config.html to be found via <http://192.168.4.1/config.html> when you have connected to the ESP wifi.
+- fill in ssid, password and leave client "empty".
+- information will be stored on ESP in wifi.cfg, so next start of ESP will ensure reconnect.
+(Please Note: password of wifi network is stored in clear text in wifi.cfg!!!)

 Usage
 - Start MSX
 - Go to MSX-DOS